adin234/pomodoro.cc/blog/_posts/2013-07-11-The-pomodoro.cc-stack.md

 The `pomodoro-api` container cannot do all the session handling and database stuff all by itself, so here come into play

-- `pomodoro-api-db`
+- `pomodoro-auth-db`
-- `pomodoro-api-sessions`
+- `pomodoro-auth-sessions`

-Both are pretty much self-explanatory: `pomodoro-api-db` contains a simple mongo instance, and `pomodoro-api-sessions` a redis that keeps track of the logged in user sessions.
+Both are pretty much self-explanatory: `pomodoro-auth-db` contains a simple mongo instance, and `pomodoro-auth-sessions` a redis that keeps track of the logged in user sessions.